compensation for products you purchase. Read our full Affiliate Disclosure here.

 - And this article “5 Ways to Help Teenagers Focus on Jesus Christ this Easter” offers a handful of simple ways to include your teens in a celebration of God’s gift of salvation to us all.

 - Just for you, dear reader 🙂 I put together a short devotional together that you can do with the family for Easter Week.
 It’s 5 days’ worth of Scripture and discussion that is sure to spark some relevant and soul-inspiring conversation.
 Download Beyond the Cross – An Easter Week Devotional here.

-- If you've ever considered adding Passover studies and a celebration to your family traditions, now is a perfect time.
-Passover this year (2020) is April 8-16, nicely wrapping around Easter, which falls on April 12th.
-I grew up celebrating Passover with my family (I'll be sharing my story soon!) and it was a great addition to our homeschool Bible and Ancient World History studies.
-If the idea intrigues you, keep an eye out for my book "Celebrating the Passover: A Guide for Christians to Enjoy the Feast," which will be available on Amazon on March 8.
+- If you’ve ever considered adding Passover studies and a celebration to your family traditions, now is a perfect time.
+Passover this year (2021) is March 27-April 4, culminating nicely on Easter Sunday.
+I grew up celebrating Passover with my family and it was a great addition to our homeschool Bible and Ancient World History studies.
+If the idea intrigues you, check out my book “Celebrating the Passover: A Guide for Christians to Enjoy the Feast,” available on Amazon.
 It includes everything from soup-to-nuts, enabling you to host a seder in your own home.